A mutation-selection model for general genotypes with recombination: Informal description of the limit model

 {\bf Combining mutation and selection.} If there is mutation and selection, but no recombination, then the appropriate evolution equation for $P_t$ comes from simply combining equations \eqref{E:mutation_only} and \eqref{E:selection_only}:

 This is the model introduced and analyzed at length in \cite{SEW05} using the Feynman-Kac formula.
-When $\M = \{1,2,\ldots,N\}$, \eqref{E:mutation_and_selection} is a special case of the classical system of ordinary differential equations for mutation and selection in continuous-time -- see Section III.1.2 of \cite{rB00} for the derivation of an analytic solution that agrees with the one that arises from a Feynman-Kac analysis.
+When $\M = \{1,2,\ldots,N\}$, \eqref{E:mutation_and_selection} is a special case of the classical system of ordinary differential equations for mutation and selection in continuous-time.
+See Section III.1.2 of \cite{rB00} for the derivation of an analytic solution that agrees with the one that arises from a Feynman-Kac analysis. {B\"{u}rger, Reinhard}